The Lab Interpretation Course for Nurse Practitioners

 FAQs

-• The course draws on both Canadian and U.S. guidelines, making it relevant across North America.
-Lab values are presented in metric units, and imperial units will be also be included with the September 20 update.
+• The course is designed to be practical across North America.
+It draws on both Canadian and U.S. guidelines, with lab values shown in metric units and imperial units included for reference.

 • Accreditation is currently under consideration.
-If the course becomes accredited, all participants will be notified.
+If the course becomes accredited, we’ll let all participants know right away.

-• While many participants are in North America, healthcare professionals from other regions are welcome to take part.
+• Yes — while most participants are in North America, healthcare professionals from anywhere in the world are welcome to join.